 Monitoring the Cloud From One Platform

-Chances are, your business has certain operations and networking infrastructure it has to monitor outside of the cloud services you use.
+Chances are your business has certain operations and networking infrastructure it has to monitor outside of your basic cloud service usage.
 When this is the case, choosing a platform that has the capability of monitoring every metric is not only ideal, it’s critical.

 Using a single platform for all of your network, infrastructure, and cloud monitoring purposes will mean that you have ready-to-use, understandable data at your fingertips.
 Additionally, platforms that integrate with your cloud services and the existing infrastructure of your business will allow IT personnel to quickly respond to service tickets and be more productive overall.

 When searching for a monitoring platform, look for those that can track performance indicators such as usage and costs, data backups, security, and any chosen metrics for the end-user experience.
-Toolsets like these types of platforms can be out of reach for many small and mid-sized businesses, which makes using an IT partner that deals with cloud services regularly really appealing.
+A cloud monitoring tool like these types of platforms can be out of reach for many small and mid-sized businesses, which makes using an IT partner that deals with cloud services regularly very appealing.